AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/technicalSpecifications.md

 ## Room configuration

-The room is a rectangle of 8.3m of length and 3.8m of width.
-The wall is 2.5m of height.
+The room is a rectangle of 8.3m in length and 3.8m in width.
+The wall is 2.5m in height.

 According to the following pictures, the fresco will be placed against the white wall to be seen from the outside, or at least from the entrance of the building.